St. Brides Major, Ogmore-by-Sea and Southerndown Community Website

 The above information provided by the Vale of Glamorgan Council ©

 A trial undertaken on the Isle of Man during 2006 followed a publicity drive to encourage householders to report owners who refuse to scoop up after their pets.
-The campaign involved officers collecting samples from pavements and parks and then extracting DNA to compare with a database from animals that are known offenders as well as taking swabs from animals believed to be the main culprits in an effort to change the behaviour of a small number of dog-owners who fail to clean up the mess.
+The campaign involved officers collecting samples from pavements and parks and then extracting DNA to compare with a database from animals that were known offenders as well as taking swabs from animals believed to be the main culprits in an effort to change the behaviour of a small number of dog-owners who failed to clean up the mess.

 Refuse Disposal/Recycling Collection | What Can I Do? | Kerbside Collection Checklist